learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 parseInt("2.2222", 10);
 ```

-If we enter the above in the REPL's terminal, we will see that `parseInt()`
+If we enter the above in the REPL console, we will see that `parseInt()` forces
-forces the parsed number to be an integer — which makes sense when we think
+the parsed number to be an integer — which makes sense when we think about it,
-about it, right?
+right?

 What happens, though, if we pass utter nonsense to `parseInt()`?
 Go ahead and
 try it — something like: